nicolabs/musiccast-fix-kit/README.md

     node . -s ./scripts/sync-volume.js ./scripts/debug.js --config config.json

 You can define generic options at the top level and scenario-specific options under a prefix named after the script's name (its filename without extension).
-For instance with `--source 1.2.3.4 --conf.sync-volume.source 5.6.7.8`, `1.2.3.4` will be used as the *source* parameter by default but `5.6.7.8` will override its value for the *sync-volume* scenario only.
+For instance with `--source 1.2.3.4 --conf.sync-volume.source 5.6.7.8`, `1.2.3.4` will be used as the *source* parameter by default but `5.6.7.8` will be used for the *sync-volume* scenario only.

-You can pass those arguments multiple times or give several values if you need to.
+You can pass those arguments multiple times or give several space-separated values if you need to.

 The following environment variables may be specified before running `index.js` :